furkanadiiguzel/Video-Automation-AI/README.md

-# Automated Video Creation Project
+# Automated Video Creation Tool

 ## Project Overview
 This project aims to automate the process of creating YouTube videos by integrating GPT Assistant for text prompts, Google Text-to-Speech (gTTS) for voice generation, RunwayML for video creation, and MoviePy for video and voice integration.